PrincessRTFM/WoLua/docs/queue.md

 In order to queue an _action_ - actually _doing_ something - you want to call `Script.QueueAction()` with the function to execute.
 This can be a function you write in your script, or it can be a direct API call.
 If you want to pass arguments to a function, you don't need to make a wrapper - just pass the arguments to `QueueAction()` after the function and they'll be provided when it's called. <!-- Queue totally doesn't sound like a word anymore. -->

 Finally, of course, you'll want to be able to queue _delays_ too, in order to space out your actions.
 Otherwise, what's the point of queueing them?
 For that, you call `Script.QueueDelay()` with the number of _milliseconds_ to wait for.
 Don't try using decimals because the call will fail and your script will error.

+### Commands

+It's possible to check the number of actions (functions and delays both) that a script has queued via the `/wolua info <identifier>` command.
+If the given identifier isn't valid (no such script _exists_), you'll get an error.
+Otherwise, if the script _exists_ but isn't _valid_ (has encountered a fatal error), the particular problem will be identified.
+Finally, if the script is valid, you'll be told how many actions are in its queue.

+If you want to stop a script from performing queued actions, you can use the `/wolua stop <identifier>` command to empty out the action queue, although this will _not_ cancel any currently executing functions.
+As with the `info` subcommand, if there are problems, you'll receive an error in chat explaining them.
+Otherwise, you'll be told how many actions _were_ queued, before the queue was cleared.

+Finally, if you need to abort _all_ queued actions across _every_ loaded script, `/wolua stopall` will do so, and also print the above information for each script, so that you know what was interrupted.
+This should be done with care and only when necessary, as there is _no way_ to see the specific actions a script had queued, nor to restore them.
+Depending on how the script was written, it may be left in an indeterminate state.\
+Consider using `/wolua reload` instead, as reloading scripts also aborts and clears all loaded action queues; the main reason to use this command instead is for scripts that are so badly written that they begin a queue loop on load.
+If you identify any such scripts, you are _strongly recommended_ to remove them immediately.

 ## Implementation
 A slightly more technical overview, for those curious.